Today you’ll learn how to “Print Then Cut” images with your Cricut Maker or Explore.

 Watch out!
 You are about to read the most IMPORTANT part of this tutorial.

-How do you tell your machine to Print then Cut?
+How do you tell your machine to “Print Then Cut?“

-When using Print then Cut, just add all of your elements, text, add patterns, and at the end just select them all and click on the flatten tool located at the bottom of the Layers panel.
+When using “Print Then Cut,” add all of your elements (text, patterns, shapes, offsets, etc.) and at the end, select them all and click on the “Flatten” tool at the bottom of the Layers panel.

-It’s been a lot right?
+It’s been a lot, right?

-Take a moment to stretch out, maybe grab some coffee or a snack and let’s explore more things you can Print then Cut; And as I just mentioned, don’t worry about linetype or fill yet.
+Take a moment to stretch out, maybe grab some tea or a snack and let’s explore more things you can “Print Then Cut;” And as I just mentioned, don’t worry about “Operation.” yet.

-Print then Cut Cricut Images
+Print Then Cut Cricut Images

-All Cricut Images can be used with the Print then Cut option.
-They really have cute stuff in their inventory.
-If you have Cricut Access your possibilities are almost endless.
-Over 50.000 thousand images for you to pick from!
+All Cricut Images can be used with the “Print Then Cut” operation.
+Cricut has really cute stuff in its library.
+If you have Cricut Access, your possibilities are almost endless.
+Over 250.000 images for you to pick from!